aert/aert-farmerp/docs/features/uc2/uc2-1a_inventory_list_ongoing.rst

 Post-conditions
 ---------------

 #.
-All available inventories are displayed
+All ongoing inventories are displayed
-#.
-Contextual and global actions are displayed

 Normal flow
 -----------

-1. The system displays available inventories

 Alternate flow
 --------------